nativewind/website/content/docs/core-concepts/differences.md

 ## rem sizing

 React Native's `<Text />` renders with a `fontSize: 14`, while the web's default is `16px`.
-For consistency, NativeWind uses an `rem` value of `16` on web and `14` on native.
+For consistency, Nativewind uses an `rem` value of `16` on web and `14` on native.

 ## Color Opacity

-For performance reasons, NativeWind renders with the `corePlugins`: `textOpacity`,`borderOpacity`, `divideOpacity` and `backgroundOpacity` disabled.
+For performance reasons, Nativewind renders with the `corePlugins`: `textOpacity`,`borderOpacity`, `divideOpacity` and `backgroundOpacity` disabled.
 Theses plugin allows colors to dynamically changed via CSS variables.
 Instead, the opacity is set as a static value in the `color` property.

 If you require this functionality, you can enable the disabled plugins in your `tailwind.config.js` file.